-Supervision of the Company is charged, pursuant to Article 413(1) a) of the Code of Commercial Companies, to a Supervisory Board and a Statutory Auditor, with the competences set out in law and the current mandate of which corresponds to the period 2020/2022.
+The supervision of the Company, pursuant to Article 413(1) a) of the Code of Commercial Companies, is the responsibility of a Supervisory Board and a Statutory Auditor, with the competences set out in law and whose current mandate corresponds to the period 2020/2022.

-The Company's Articles of Association establish the Supervisory Board's competences as those which are set out in the law.
+The company's Articles of Association establish the duties of the Supervisory Board as those provided for in law.